The Fluffiest Funfetti Cake That Turns Any Day Into a Celebration

 Directions

-• In another bowl, beat butter and sugar until soft.
-Add eggs one at a time, then mix in milk and vanilla.
+• Add eggs one at a time, mixing after each.
+Stir in milk and vanilla.

-• Pour batter into the pan and bake for 25–30 minutes until golden and set.
-Cool before slicing.
+• Pour batter into prepared pan.
+Bake 25–30 minutes until golden and a toothpick comes out clean.

 Latest Posts